keithofaptos/agi-memory/README.md

 Config is stored in Postgres in the `config` table (e.g. `agent.objectives`, `agent.guardrails`, `llm.heartbeat`, and `agent.is_configured`).

-Optional safety feature: self-termination is **disabled by default**.
-If enabled (`agent.self_termination_enabled=true`), the agent can choose the `terminate` heartbeat action to permanently wipe its state and leave a single “last will” memory.
+Self-termination is always available: the agent can choose the `terminate` heartbeat action to permanently wipe its state and leave a single “last will” memory.
+The worker will always run an agent-facing confirmation prompt ("are you sure?" + a brief reconsideration nudge) before executing termination.

+On first LLM use, the worker asks for consent using `core/prompts/consent.md`.
+The signature is stored in `config`/`consent_log`, and any memory items the model provides are inserted into the memory tables.

 ### 4) Use the Python client (thin DB client)